RamitSharma991/iOS16/README.md

 - the static type any X that can dynamically store any concrete X type is called an existential type
 - the strategy of using the same representation for different concrete types is called type erasure
 - the concrete type is said to be erased at compile time, and the concrete type is only known at runtime

-type erasure:
-eliminates the type-level distinction between different X-conforming instances, which allows us to use values with different dynamic types interchangeably as the same static type

 some vs. any